IAmTerryD/_developer_notes/Frontend/JavaScript/API/Fetch/_fetch.md

 Once the request completes, the Promise will either be fulfilled or rejected.
 If it's fulfilled, you get a Response object.

 This object does not contain the actual data yet; it's more like a container that includes information about the response (like status code).

+The response from a fetch request is an object which contains: the status code, headers, and methods to handle the body of the response.

+The body can be processed in various formats such as text, JSON, or a Blob.

 # Extracting the Data: